 Do not play with the mechanism by opening and closing the Accuhaler as this wastes medicine.

-All medicines, even those bought over-the-counter, can cause side effects.
-Before you take any medication, you should familiarise yourself with the supplied safety information.
+All medicines, even those bought over the counter, can cause side effects.
+Before you take any medication, you should familiarise yourself with the patient information leaflet supplied with your medicine.